abhishek-kumar-code/Redfish_Public/Specification.md

 #### HEAD

-The HEAD method differs from the GET method in that it should not return message body information.
+The HEAD method differs from the GET method in that it shall not return message body information.
 However, all of the same meta information and status codes in the HTTP headers will be returned as though a GET method were processed, including authorization checks.

 * Services may support the HEAD method in order to return meta information in the form of HTTP response headers.
 * Services may support the HEAD method in order to verify hyperlink validity.